 - Get a good night’s rest after a long study session, as it helps your brain sort through newly learned material and facilitates the formation of long-term memories.
 In addition, avoid drinking booze before bed.
 Alcohol decreases the quality of deep sleep and thus disrupts the learning process.

-– Failed a test?
-Too bad… try again next time and don’t give up!
+- Failed a test?
+Too bad.
+Try again next time and don’t give up!

 - Understand that your test-taking abilities do not reflect who you are as a person.
 You have much more to show for yourself than a few letter grades.

-And that’s it—the 7 habits for academic success.
-Do you practice any of these habits?
+And that’s it: The 7 habits for academic success.
+Do you practice any of these habits already?